-Compensation for Your Losses
+Recovering Compensation for Your Losses

-- Cost of future medical care
+- Past and future medical expenses

 - Lost wages